 To view the tournament program book click here.

 1942 PGA Championship at Seaview CC

-In May 1942, Sam Snead, playing out of the Shawnee Country Club, defeated Corporal Jim Turnesa 2&1 in the final of the PGA Championship at Seaview Country Club.
-Two days later Snead was in the United States Navy.
+In May 1942, Sam Snead, playing out of the Shawnee Country Club, defeated Corporal Jim Turnesa 2&1 in the final of the PGA Championship at Seaview Country Club at Absecon, New Jersey.
+Turnesa was stationed at Ft.
+Dix, New Jersey and two days later Snead was in the United States Navy.

 1950 Reading Open at Berkshire CC

 The fourth annual Reading Open was back at the Berkshire CC where Ben Hogan had won in 1948.
 The golfers of Reading were welcoming Hogan, who was the professional at the nearby Hershey CC, back to competitive golf and hoping that he would be playing in their Reading Open again.
 This page in the program book featured some of his accomplishments.
 But, when the tournament kicked off Hogan was in California making a movie about his life, called Follow the Sun.
 Sam Snead won the tournament with a 72 hole total of 268, which was one stroke better than Hogan’s winning score in 1948.

 At the end of regulation play in the 1950 US Open at Merion GC, Philadelphia’s George Fazio was tied for the title with Ben Hogan and Lloyd Mangrum.
 A day later Hogan, who was making his famous comeback from a near fatal auto accident won the 18-hole playoff.

 1951 Reading Open at Berkleigh CC